mudassir0002/Certify-Dapp/README.md

 - **Aadhaar Integration**: The platform fetches data from the Aadhaar system during certificate creation, ensuring the data matches the verified identity.

 ### Verifier Portal
-The Verifier Portal is designed for authorized government personnel and includes these functionalities:
+The Verifier Portal is designed for authorized government personnel and includes these functionalities :

 - **Secure Login and Signup**: Only government-verified entities can access this portal.
 Each verifier must authenticate their identity to gain access.
 - **Document Verification**: Verifiers can upload a PDF of the certificate they wish to verify.
 The system checks if the document matches the on-chain data.